Our View: Action needed to slow virus’ rapid spread

 The only way to slow its explosive growth is for individuals to follow the advice of public health authorities: Wash your hands frequently and limit your contact with other people.

 Many Mainers are following this advice.
-Schools and colleges are closed, sports and entertainment events have been postponed and businesses – including the Portland Press Herald/Maine Sunday Telegram – are having employees work remotely if they can.
+Schools and colleges are closed, sports and entertainment events have been postponed and businesses – including the Kennebec Journal and Morning Sentinel – are having employees work remotely if they can.

 Not everyone is taking the threat seriously, however.
 We are still hearing about people who think the risk is exaggerated and who are proudly flouting the public health guidance by going to bars and engaging public gatherings.
 That is a big mistake.